Frugal Living — The Ultimate 2022 Guide

 Step 2.
 Refinance Loans For Big Savings

-A quick Google search will find some great offers with an APR of 3% or lower.
-As long as the APR is lower than the deal you already have, then it saves you money.
+A quick Google search will find great offers with an APR of 3% or lower.
+As long as the APR is lower than the deal you already have, it saves you money.

 Here is an example of how to refinance a loan.

-He decides to refinance and has found a loan offer for £8300 over three years, with an APR of just 5%.
-He uses the £8300 to pay what he has owing on the current loan.
+He decided to refinance and found a loan offer for £8300 over three years, with an APR of just 5%.
+He uses the £8300 to pay what he owes on the current loan.

 £8000 for the loan and £300 will cover any early repayment fees he may incur.

 His monthly payments for the new loan are £230, saving £30 each month.
 He’ll finish the loan at the same time but will be £30 better off every month.
 This will save a total of £1080 over the next three years.